rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 You start to learn React?
 I can recommend to avoid boilerplate projects.
 It is already tough to learn React.
 You shouldn't bother with all the tooling around it.
 Especially when someone else has set up the tooling for you.

 I can recommend to use {{% a_blank "create-react-app" "https://github.com/facebookincubator/create-react-app" %}}.
 It is the official zero-configuration setup by Facebook for React.
+Technically it is a boilerplate, but all the tooling is hidden.
+You get a foundation to start your React application in a comfortable environment.

 After a while you may want to dig deeper and setup your own project without create-react-app.
 Then it is about time to get to know the tools around you.
+You will miss the tools you had in create-react-app and eventually use install and set up them on your own.
 When you setup your own project from scratch, you will get to know how the underlying things work.
 It will maybe lead to your very own boilerplate project.

 You can use boilerplate projects as blueprint to experiment how things work.
 Experiment with the tools in the projects, get to know which problem they solve for you and use them yourself.